Book Review: No Man’s Land

 About The Author:

-David Baldacci has been writing since childhood, when his mother gave him a lined notebook in which to write down his stories.
+David Baldacci is an American novelist.
+An attorney by education, Baldacci writes mainly suspense novels and legal thrillers.
+He has been writing since childhood, when his mother gave him a lined notebook to write down his stories.

 David published his first novel, Absolute Power, in 1996.
 The feature film adaptation followed, with Clint Eastwood as its director and star.

-His novels are published in over 45 languages and in more than 80 countries, with over 130 million worldwide sales.
+His novels are published in over 45 languages and in more than 80 countries.
+This author’s worldwide sales are over 130 million.
 David has also published six novels for younger readers.

-A lifelong Virginian, David received his Bachelor’s degree from Virginia Commonwealth University and his law degree from the University of Virginia School of Law.
-He then practiced law in Washington, D.C.
+A lifelong Virginian, David received his Bachelor’s degree from Virginia Commonwealth University.
+He received his law degree from the University of Virginia School of Law.
+Baldacci practiced law in Washington, D.C.

 David and his family live in Virginia.